smallstep/hello-mtls/README.md

 - `${identity_key}` &mdash; Filename of the identity's private key like `example.key`
 - `${ca_cert}` &mdash; Filename of the root CA certificate like `ca.crt`

-Do not use markdow headlines.
+Do not use markdown headlines.

+### Testing changes

+Run `yarn test` locally to test that your changes are valid before opening a pull request.

 ## License